 - Easier to perform larger hair transplant sessions, taking more hair grafts

-- Can be more suitable for some younger patients to have a FUT first, and then an FUE if further treatment is required in the future
+- It may be more suitable for some younger patients to have an FUT first, and then an FUE if further treatment is required in the future

 Cons